 2. Decide On A Location

 Next, look around your home.
 Art can be displayed effortlessly all around your home and not just on walls.
 Don’t limit yourself to walls, look at floor corners, bed heads, empty voids, shelves and table tops.
 Walk around your whole house and identify any empty spaces that perhaps need some TLC.
 Don’t forget to sit down and view areas at that level.
-As mentoioned, art doesn't just have to be found on wallls, art can also be placed low, leaning against walls.
+As mentioned, art doesn't just have to be found on walls, art can also be placed on the floor, leaning against tables, dressers, walls and bookshelves.

 3. Look At Your Space